 Now this next one really annoyed me!

-I felt the rage inside me.
-I felt like I was about to burst and change into the Incredible Hulk.
+I felt the rage inside me though, mixed emotions.
+I felt like I was about to burst into tears and change into the Incredible Hulk.
 Deep breaths I thought deep breaths.

 We feel rubbish enough as it is.
 Some of us feel like a failure and feel nothing but guilt.
-We wish we could have popped our baby out and skipped out the hospital hours later that day.
-We wish we didn’t have to carry this around with us for the rest of our life and think, what if?
+We wish we didn’t have to carry this around with us and think, what if?

 The dreaded food shop!